mjhovers/IOP-to-HDP-Migration-Docs/migrate_up_bigsql.md

     1. Registers the Big SQL service in the Ambari dashboard.
     2. Cleans up the binaries of the previous Big SQL version.
     3. Cleans up the backups that were created during the backup phase.
     To perform the finalize phase of the Big SQL upgrade, run the bigsql\_upgrade.py script with the -m option and the value Finalize.
 Include any additional options as documented in the [bigsql\_upgrade.py - Big SQL upgrade utility](upgrade_bigsql_py.md#).
+For example, if you have configured Ambari for non-root access, you should use the -a option.

     ```
     python /usr/ibmpacks/scripts/5.0.1.0/upgrade/bigsql_upgrade.py -m Finalize